Best Fitness Trackers: From running to strength training, there’s a fitness tracker out there for everyone and these are our top picks.

 - Accelerometer/gyroscope: Used for counting steps and detecting movement.
-Many fitness trackers have move alerts, which give you a nudge to take a walk if it detects you’ve been sat down too long.
-Great for sedentary office workers.
+Many fitness trackers have move alerts, which nudge you to take a walk if your tracker detects you’ve been sitting down for too long – great for sedentary office workers.

 - Heart rate monitor: Optical heart rate monitors take readings using optical light.
 This information is useful both at rest and during exercise.
 Keeping an eye on your resting heart rate is a good way to measure your overall cardiovascular health.
 A low resting heart rate means a more efficient and healthy cardiovascular system.

 - Altimeter/barometer: These detect changes in air pressure and are used to measure altitude.
-These can be used to detect how many stairs you climb, which can be a great motivator to take the stairs instead of the lift.
+They can be used to detect how many stairs you climb, which can be a great motivator to avoid the lift.
 They can also be used to detect elevation during exercise, such as during hilly runs.
 This can be used in tandem with the heart rate readings to see when you were pushing extra hard uphill.

 - GPS/GLONASS: These use satellite positioning to track your outdoor workouts.
-These give much better distance and speed readings than a simple accelerometer.
-You’ll also get a handy map of your workout to look back on.
+They give much better distance and speed readings than a simple accelerometer.
+You also get a handy map of your workout to look back on.